OliverHuston/SquishableQuest2024/README.md

 	- add ranged attack targeting for heroes
 	- correct sequencing for room exploration (room reveals before destination reached in animation)

-## Possible changes
-	- move currently allows diagonals with 1 adjacent friend or foe; if this is kept, the Traverse function no longer needs to take CharacterType as an input; however, maybe change this to only allow diagonal with friendlies?

 ## Known Bugs
 	- sometimes, character will rotate but not move and remains frozen; location updates, but IEnumeratior MoveAnimation apparently never ends